by Valerie Morby Posted Sep 24, 2020

 I will say that one of the times I laughed the hardest during the name game is when my friend Jon “Opa!”
 Quick sold a name for a girl who grew up on a farm and the week before she got to camp she was out mowing the big field.
 Halfway through mowing, she heard these consecutive “PHOOMP!” sounds over her headphones.
 Phoomp!
 Phoomp!
 Phoomp!
 It turns out she mowed over several bunny nests.
 She started crying again when she retold the story.
 So, my friend Jon stood up, recounted the story, and named her “Dagnabbit I Mowed the Rabbit.”

-What did the Lord use this summer to teach you?
+What did the Lord use the summer of 2020 to teach you?

 At the beginning of the summer I sensed the Lord saying to me, “This season can shape your leadership for the rest of your life.
 But more importantly, it will shape your followership.
 I want to walk with you through this.”
 This gave me great peace and confidence through the unknown everyday.
 The Holy Spirit continued to lead me to Psalm 66, especially in the last 4 or so weeks of the summer.
 The entire chapter is so good, but specifically verses 8-13 where the writer is saying to God that He has “laid a crushing burden on their back” and let men ride over their heads” and how they have “gone through fire and water”…..”yet He brought them out to a place of abundance.”
 And through the hardest summer of leadership and ministry I have ever experienced, I wanted to know what this place of abundance was.
 And the answer isn’t a what—it’s a Who.
 Just being with Jesus and walking with Him—that is the place of abundance.